 CH.
 1. A MUDDLED BIRTHDAY

 Brandon E. Muddles wanted to be normal.
 He wanted to feel like everyone else in the world.
-Sometimes at night as he was falling asleep, he would hear his mother’s footsteps as she moved across the bare wood floor in the hall.
-Befuddled, he would think, mom and dad are dancing again; but that was just Brandon wanting his father back home.
+Sometimes at night as he was falling asleep, he would hear his mother’s footsteps and think, mom and dad are dancing again; because it sounded the same as their feet moving across the bare wood floor used to.
+And now, he just wanted his father back home.

-Brandon also desperately wished he could give his best friend Tim, half of his room.
-And, if his mother would just adopt him, then Tim could have a proper mom too.
+Brandon also desperately wished he could give his best friend Tim, a better home.
+If his mother would just adopt him, then Tim could have a proper mom too.
 And every once in a while Brandon thought it would be nice if he could go back to 10/11/97 and tell just turned eight year old him to spend a little more time enjoying his birthday.

 Brandon’s eyes opened just a crack.
 Eighteen.
 He was eighteen today.
 He reached for the watch he had tucked under his pillow.
 It was 7:14.
 He tried to focus on the time but his mind was racing with memories from ten years ago.